 questions from my son

 So it’s been almost four years since my London born wife and I adopted a little boy.
 He’s about to turn 6 and as I look into his young, bright eyes and find comfort from the way he’s always wanting to hold my hand whenever we’re in public I wonder what will some of the questions he’ll ask me as he grows older and how will I answer them?
 We are not connected biologically of course but our connection is deep none the less and I feel a responsibility to him and myself to answer as honestly as I can.
 Hopefully the love I feel for him will prevail regardless whether the answers I give are what he wants to hear or not.
 He’s bright and knows that he was adopted from an early age.
 We told him mummy chose daddy and daddy chose mummy and we chose him so we could be a family.
 This made him smile and we got big hugs for our explanation.
-We’ve done our best to fill his life with love and compassion and laughter and so far he has not questioned in any detail how he came to be with us but that may change.
+We’ve done our best to fill his life with love and compassion and laughter and so far he has not questioned in any detail about how he came to be with us but that will I’m sure change.
 In order to maybe prepare myself I’ve decided, as an exercise, to ask myself what he might ask me, no matter how confrontational it might be, as a way to maybe prepare both of us for the what the future may bring.

 Daddy, I know I came from someone else and I’ve seen the letters and pictures.
 Where are they now and why couldn’t they look after me?

 The woman who gave birth to you was born in England and got pregnant by a man who was from a country in Africa called Nigeria.
 The woman who gave you life was not able to safely look after you so the decision was made by people who do such things and are very good at it to put you into a foster home where someone would be able to look after you.
 This was not the first time this had happened to this woman so her lack of what it takes to be a mother was something the authorities knew would be an issue.
 This does not mean she didn’t care about you.
 She did and still does but the fact you’re here with us has been explained to her and she’s learned to accept that and move on as best she can.

 What do you mean this is not the first time?